Timinator2000/Algorithm_X/09 - problem-space reduction/04 - sudoku data structure.md

 # A Short Algorithm to Fascilate Problem-Space Reduction

-All that is left is to loop over all 27 groups, one at a time, reducing the problem space where possible.
+Before exiting the constructor, the last task is to loop over all 27 groups, one at a time, reducing the problem space where possible.

 ```python
         need_to_reduce = True